E-commerce.

 POST /partner/vouchers/validate - apply the discount in your cart or checkout UI

-- redeem only when the order is finalized
+- redeem only when the order is final

 Security rules

-- Member keys may be used in member-scoped application flows.
+- Member keys belong in member-scoped application flows.

 - Partner keys should live only on the server.